profsmith89/ctps/_sources/chap17.md

 Sample not-toxic comment: No they aren't.
 ```

-Using supervised learning, Cook then fits a model to her training data, and she shows that this model achieves a 93 percent predictive accuracy on the test data.
+Using supervised learning, Cook then fits a model to her training data, and she shows that this model achieves a 93-percent predictive accuracy on the test data.
 This is a high accuracy, and if we stopped evaluating the model after viewing this metric, we'd be in trouble.

 ```{tip}
 Check for bias even if your model's predictive accuracy is good.
 This chapter is about patterns, and don't be lulled into complacency by thinking that a strong predictive accuracy is a sign of a good ML model.
 Representation bias often inversely correlates with predictive accuracy, but historical bias does not.